 If, you're interested in less restrictive lingerie that is more comfortable and gives you freedom of movement, you'll probably prefer the “Underbust” style.

 If, you're wanting a curvy, hourglass waistline, and or want extra back support, both styles of plus size corset shapewear will do just fine.

 Once you've chosen the style that you want, the next step is choosing the length.
 Yes, there are different corset lengths.

 It is easy to assume there is only one basic cookie-cutter length and style, and many make the mistake of choosing a length based on height.

 Instead of going this route, where chances are great the corset won't fit properly, opt for the length based on the size of your torso.

 The main length that you should pay attention to when it comes to the size is referred to as the “Front Length”.

-Silk does not hold the heat as much as satin does, so if you'll be wearing your plus size corset all day and are always warm, keep this in mind.
+Silk does not hold the heat as much as satin does, so if you'll be wearing a corset all day and are always warm, keep this in mind.

-No matter which corset you opt for, here is the best tip of all - opt for a style, & color that suits your personality, your character, and most importantly, one that lets your joie de vivre shine through!
+No matter which plus size corset you opt for, here is the best tip of all - choose a style, fabric and color that suits your personality, your character, and most importantly, one that lets your joie de vivre shine through!